diarmidmackenzie/sdt-condensed/RMT.md

 **RMT Proposition IIIb:** When basic psychological needs are frustrated within a relationship, this leads to relationship dysfunction, dissatisfaction, and ill-being.

-**Autonomy Support:** A person in a relationship provides *autonomy support* when they act in a way that supports and promote their partner functioning in an autonomous way (i.e. in alignment with their authentic self).
+**Autonomy Support:** A person in a relationship provides *autonomy support* when they act in a way that supports and promotes their partner functioning in an autonomous way (i.e. in alignment with their authentic self).

 **Emotional reliance:** A person's willingness to rely on relational partners at times of heightened emotion (positive or negative).